Help us recognize individuals and organizations “Doing More Good” in Waterloo Region

 The David Borges WRCF Organizational Goodness Award was created in memory of David Borges, former Chair of the Cambridge & North Dumfries Community Foundation, to recognize businesses or organizations located in Waterloo Region that are committed to building and supporting our community through “Doing More Good”.

-In 2023, the David Borges WRCF Organizational Goodness Award recipient was HIP Developments.
+In 2024, the David Borges WRCF Organizational Goodness Award recipient was TLC Pet Food.

 Eligibility and Criteria